WE BUY RECORDS - Call or Text 561-247-2703

 Vinyl Media Grades

-• Excellent (EX): A record that's been very very carefully handled and played perhaps only a few times.
-Appears pristine.
-These records are spectacular in appearance and should play as well as vinyl can typically play when clean.
-This grade may tolerate a tiny scuff or something extremely minor that doesn't take away from the overall pristine appearance.
+• Excellent (EX): 9.5+ out of 10.
+These records are gorgeous in appearance.
+This grade may tolerate a single tiny scuff or something extremely minor that doesn't take away from the overall pristine appearance.

-• Very Good (VG): These are usually downgraded from VG+ due to a greater number of visual imperfections than is acceptable on the more discriminating VG+.
+• Very Good (VG): 8 to 8.5 out of 10.
+These are usually downgraded from VG+ due to a greater number of visual imperfections than is acceptable on the more discriminating VG+.
 These may (but usually don't) have some light surface noise at times or between tracks but it should not overpower the listening experience.
 Often times it's just cosmetic and they just didn't make the VG+ cutoff.

 Album Cover Grades